-• Table A7 details the cash flow of the municipality and is one of the plays a pivotal role in measuring the funding of the budget.

-- It shows the expected level of cash in-flow versus cash out-flow that is likely to result from the implementation of the budget. - 2022/23 adjustment cash flow estimated that the municipality will have R242 million at year end. - the applied collection rate of 65% is maintained through out the year.
-As well as the cost containment measures are applied effectively as detailed in the recovery plan.
+- Table A7 details the cash flow of the municipality and is one of the plays a pivotal role in measuring the funding of the budget. - It shows the expected level of cash in-flow versus cash out-flow that is likely to result from the implementation of the budget. - 2022/2023 adjustment cash flow estimated that the municipality will have R351 thousand at year end. - It is anticipated that he municipality will have R351 thousand at year end provided the applied collection rate of 55% is maintained through out the year.
+As well as the cost containment measures are applied effectively as detailed in the recovery plan. - All operating expenditure budgeted on table A4 has been budgeted to be settled in 2022/2023. - Payment to creditors and suppliers includes an amount of R25 million which is budgeted to settle od debts per approved payment plans.